-I saw an article the other day about why you should really upgrade from Windows XP, it’s now 2 years since Microsoft started the end of official support for XP.
+I saw an article the other day about why you should really upgrade from Windows XP, It’s now been a few years since Microsoft started the end of official support for XP.

 Here are just a few…

 - Hardware: Lots of newer hardware/graphics cards may not work on a Windows XP designed computer/laptop.

-- Software: New versions of programs may stop functioning on Windows XP or the OS may not even be supported by the software vendor.
+- Software: Programs may stop functioning on Windows XP or the OS may not even be supported by the software vendor.

 - Newer software is mostly designed to only run only on later versions of Windows 8/10.
 If software stops functioning then you’ll be forced back to using older copies of those pieces of software on XP, which again could lead to security issues.

 - XP is over 16 years old & there have been 5 releases of a new OS by Microsoft in that time.
 Vista, 7, 8, 8.1 and 10.

 - Many major software companies are now blocking installs or upgrades of their software on Windows XP.
 It’s only a matter of time before others follow suit.

 Yes you do!
 Time to open that wallet and upgrade to some newer hardware.
 Technology has moved on a great deal since XP designed computers.

 A new computer shouldn’t have to cost the earth you can pick up a decent box these days on the Internet for around £200/$280, Or cheaper if you’re not bothered about massive amounts of RAM/CPU.